Why do dance teachers need insurance?

 A student gets injured

 Whenever you lead a session with students, they will be performing physical movements, meaning there’s always the risk of an accident or injury.
 A student might trip over a mat, or claim they’ve picked up an injury as a result of a new routine you’ve taught them.
 In both instances, they could make a claim against you.
-So, for dance teachers, public liability insurance with Hiscox is invaluable for covering legal fees and compensation payments – offering all-important reassurance.
+So, for dance teachers, combined professional, treatment and public liability insurance with Hiscox can be useful.
+It helps with legal fees and compensation payments – offering reassurance.

 You or your staff get injured